 In the same year I formulated my coffee soap recipe, I also made my first egg soap!
 Also making my list of favorite soap recipes of all time, my homemade egg soap recipe calls for two egg yolks.
 So I figured I’d mix it up a bit this go round and simply used an entire egg!

+If you’ve never used egg to make soap before, then you’re probably curious why it’s used.
 Well, eggs are believed to offer skin care benefits that include tightening skin, shrinking pores, and calming redness and breakouts.
 In cold process soap, egg yolks are treated as a fat.
 As such they help to give egg soap a rich, thick lather.
 Egg whites, on the other hand, contain no fat whatsoever.
 However, they do contain protein which has an astringent effect on skin.